 The new Senators played at RFK Stadium until 1971, and at the last game, against the Yankees, the Senators were up 7-5 with one out to go, when angry fans stormed the field, and the game was forfeited to the Yankees.
 The ‘Skins moved to their new suburban stadium in 1997, after closing the '96 campaign without the Playoffs, but the final regular-season game was a thrashing of the hated Cowboys in front of over 100 Redskin greats.

 The Nats played the 2005, ’06 and ’07 seasons at RFK.
 D.C.
-United, the most successful franchise in Major League Soccer (although they’re lousy at the moment), have played there since MLS was founded in 1996, winning the league title, the MLS Cup, 4 times, including 3 of the first 4.
+United have played there since Major League Soccer was founded in 1996, winning the league title, the MLS Cup, 4 times, including 3 of the first 4.
+(Only the Los Angeles Galaxy, with 5, can top that.)
 Previously, in the North American Soccer League, RFK was home to the Washington Diplomats, featuring Dutch legend Johan Cruyff.
+Five games of the 1994 World cup and six games of the 2003 Women's World Cup were played there.
 And the Beatles played there on their final tour, on August 15, 1966.

-No stadium has hosted more games of the U.S. national soccer team than RFK: 23.
+No stadium has hosted more games of the U.S. national soccer team than RFK: 25, most recently a win over Peru this past September 4.
 (Next-closest is the Los Angeles Coliseum, with 20.)
-Their record there is 14 wins, 3 draws and 5 losses.
+Their record there is 15 wins, 3 draws and 5 losses.
 So RFK is thus the closest America comes to having a "national stadium" like Wembley or the Azteca.
-The last match there was on June 2, 2013, the 100th Anniversary match for the U.S. Soccer Federation.
-I was there.
+I was there on June 2, 2013, the 100th Anniversary match for the U.S. Soccer Federation.
 It was a 4-3 win over a Germany team operating at half-power because their players from Bayern Munich and Borussia Dortmund had so recently played the UEFA Champions League Final.

-With the Nats and ‘Skins gone, United are the only team still playing there, and plans for a new stadium for them, near Nationals Park, are moving slowly, so it will still be possible to see a sporting event at RFK Stadium for the next few years.
+With the Nats and ‘Skins gone, United are the only team still playing there, and plans for a new stadium for them, near Nationals Park, are moving slowly, so it will still be possible to see a sporting event at RFK Stadium in the 2016 and 2017 MLS seasons, at least.
 2400 East Capitol Street SE.
 Orange Line or Blue Line to Stadium-Armory.
 (The D.C.
 Armory, headquarters of the District of Columbia National Guard, is that big brown arena-like thing across the parking lot.)